jdsandifer/ALUnit/STYLE.md

-This is a styleguide for the AutoLispUnit (ALU) project.
+This is a styleguide for the ALUnit (ALU) project.
 All code, tests, and documentation should follow these guidelines.

 ##Code